cue-lang/cue/doc/ref/spec.md

 ### `close`

-The builtin function `close` converts a partially defined, or open, struct to a fully defined, or closed, struct.
+The builtin function `close` converts a partially defined, or open, struct or list to a fully defined, or closed, struct or list.

 ### `and`